Listed here are all GED® prep facilities and testing locations in and around Alhambra.

 Please note that the GED, TASC, and HiSET exams are not available online.
 You must come in person to an official California testing site and sit for the tests in person.
 Websites that have a different story are run by con artists.
 There is just NO online high school equivalency testing available.
 Online-bought documents have absolutely no value and will definitely be rejected by schools and employers!

-The passing score for each of the GED tests was in early 2016 reduced to 145 (from 150), and if you want to learn more about this important decision check out this Passing Score News article.
+The passing score for each of the GED tests was reduced to 145 (from 150) two years after the new GED program was launched.
+If you want to learn more about this important decision check out this Passing Score News article.
 HiSET and TASC have different scoring methods.
 For eligibility criteria and a lot more information go to GED CA requirements.
 Not all three HSE exams are offered at all testing sites, so get well informed.

 GED and the economy